bookingactivities/booking-activities/readme.txt

 == Changelog ==

+= 1.7.10 =
+* Tweak - Allow shortcodes in notifications thanks to a new tag
+* Dev - Add hooks in calendar editor controllers

 = 1.7.9 - 2019/08/18 =
 * Fix - User data were not exported
 * Fix - bookacti_get_number_of_bookings function didn't work if not filtered by event / group of events